What this filing does

 Day 4–7

-The deed is stamped per the State's stamp duty schedule and signed by all partners.
+The deed is stamped at the state's rate and signed by every partner.

 3. 03.